Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 # Get the Recipe

 Get the Recipe is a website aimed at providing easy access to recipes to suit your specific needs.
+I have also used this site as a space to keep my favouite recipes and provide inspiration for users.
 Our search algorithm returns the most relevant recipes from the most popular and best recipes sources on the web.
 We order recipes by their cookability and quality so your customer can always count on getting the best recipes!

 ## UX